New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Neutrino oscillations models

 The Hamiltonian of this model has the following form

-where $\rho$, $\varphi$ and $\sigma$ are model parameters.
-In this framework, the oscillation probabilities between two neutrinos ${\nu}_{a}$ and ${\nu}_{b}$ are different from the standard model of neutrinos oscillations.
-The appearance probabilities are given by
+where $\rho$, $\varphi$ and $\sigma$ are {Pseudo-Hermitian Hamiltonian parameters}.
+In this framework, the oscillation probabilities between two neutrinos, ${\nu}_{a}$ and ${\nu}_{b}$, are different from the standard model of neutrinos oscillations.
+The appearance probabilities are given as follows

 The disappearance probabilities are given by